Image

-The Florida Alternative Break program is designed to promote community engagement and encourage UF students to live a life of active citizenship by exposing them to complex social and cultural issues through community partnerships, direct service, education, and reflection.
-The Active Citizen approach is founded on the belief that an Alternative Break trip is a powerful catalyst for a transformed world view and developing an identity and understanding of lifelong active citizenship.
+The Florida Alternative Break program is designed to promote community engagement and encourage UF students to live a life of a community collaborator by exposing them to complex social and cultural issues through community partnerships, direct service, education, and reflection.
+The Community Collaborator approach is founded on the belief that an Alternative Break trip is a powerful catalyst for a transformed world view and developing an identity and understanding of lifelong engagement.
 Alternative breaks are about two things: getting needed work done around social issues and changing the volunteer's perspective of their place in society.

 “This FAB experience humanized the experiences of refugees and made the statistics that we all hear much more realistic.
 The trip transformed what were originally just numbers that we know into children that endure unimaginable difficulties and still greet strangers with a smile on their face.
 It made me want to get more involved.”